yogeshwar607/shreemoryacabs/TECHNICAL_SEO_LOCAL_SEO_PLAN.md

 It takes just 1 minute and helps us serve you better.

-- GreenEVCabs Team
+- Shree Morya Cabs Team
 ```

 **WhatsApp Template:**
 ```
 🙏 Hi [Name],

-Thank you for traveling with GreenEVCabs!
+Thank you for traveling with Shree Morya Cabs!

 ✅ How was your experience with our electric cab service?